Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 Can Google really spend 2× my daily budget with Maximize Conversions?

-Yes.
 Google can legally spend up to 2× your daily budget if it predicts strong conversion volume.
+This means your full budget allocation can be used or even exceeded on high-conversion days.
 Here is a post that covers how Google actually spends your daily budget where I covered budget pacing in depth.

 Over a 30‑day cycle, it averages out.
 But the daily punch can feel brutal.